 What to Do

-While the New England Aquarium is filled with hundreds of fascinating and wonderful creatures, there are a few highlighted exhibits that tend to be visitor-favorites.
+While the New England Aquarium is filled with hundreds of fascinating and wonderful creatures, there are a few highlighted exhibits that tend to be visitor favorites.
+We’ve put together a list of the ones we know are the most popular (and are our most favorite, too!)

 Myrtle, the 550-pound green sea turtle that was the star of the old exhibit, is back, except she now has two loggerhead sea turtles and a Kemp’s ridley sea turtle to keep her company.

 Forty-feet in diameter and filled with 200,000 gallons of water, the Giant Ocean Tank is also now flanked by iPads loaded with an interactive fish ID application that will allow interested visitors to identify whatever creature in the exhibit they choose.

 With rare species like midnight parrotfish, trumpetfish, guitarfish, and yellow goatfish, that app is sure to come in handy.

 Featuring three different species of penguin, this behind-the-scenes exhibit allows you to see these fascinating creatures up close, explore their dwellings, and learn how they move so incredibly fast underwater.